apache/incubator-devlake-website/versioned_docs/version-v0.18/GettingStarted/HelmSetup.md

     **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
 If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**

 3. By default, the timezone is UTC.
-You can set your timezone via --set envs.TZ=<your timezone>
+You can set your timezone via --set envs.TZ="your timezone"

 4. Install the chart by running the following commands: